 Stood behind the band are the Percussion Section; a very important part of any band, the percussion section can consist of up to five or six players depending on the music and they can usually be seen running around from instrument to instrument at the back of the band.

-The percussionists play anything from a drum kit to timpani drums, the glockenspiel, xylophone, marimba, tubular bells, bongo drums, vibraphone, rototoms, cymbals, tam tam and, basically, anything else that can be hit!
+The percussionists play anything from a drum kit to timpani drums, the glockenspiel, xylophone, marimba, tubular bells, bongo drums, vibraphone, rototoms, cymbals, tam tam and anything else that can be hit!

-Last but most certainly not least is the Conductor whose job it is to lead the band, give the pieces their musicality and to make sure the correct tempo is kept … and prevent the cornets from getting ahead of the rest of the band!
+Last but most certainly not least is the Conductor whose job it is to lead the band, give the pieces their musicality and to make sure the correct tempo is kept.

-I haven't even started on the various sections and how a band gets promoted or relegated and why the judges sit in a tent and why the Winter Gardens in Blackpool or the Whit Marches are marked on every bandsman's calendar.
+I haven't even started on the various sections and how a band gets promoted or relegated and why the judges sit in a tent or what it is that make Whit Marches a unique event.

 Suffice to say that once you get involved it's a whole new world!